You can see this demo app running in test mode on stripe-payments-demo.appspot.com.

 server directory.
 Instructions for running the Node.js server in

 server/node are below, but if you’re more comfortable with Python you can find a README explaining how to run a Flask server in the

 server/python directory.
 Both servers have the same endpoints to handle requests from the frontend and interact with the Stripe libraries.

 You’ll need the following:

-In your Stripe Dashboard, you can enable the payment methods you’d like to test.
+In your Stripe Dashboard, you can enable the payment methods you’d like to test with one click.

 Some payment methods require receiving a real-time webhook notification to complete a charge.
-We're using the Stripe CLI to forward webhook events to our local development server.
-Additionally this demo is bundled with ngrok, to serve the app locally via HTTPS, which is required for the Payment Request API.
+This demo is bundled with ngrok, which allows us to securely receive webhooks and serve the app locally via HTTPS, which is also required to complete transactions in the browser with Elements or the Payment Request API.

 Copy the environment variables file from the root of the repository:

 .env with your own Stripe API keys and any other configuration details.
 These environment variables are loaded and used in

 server/node/config.js, where you can review and edit other options such as the app currency and your Stripe account country.